chocolatey/docs/input/en-us/choco/setup.md

 ### Completely offline install

-With completely offline use of Chocolatey, you want to ensure you remove the default community package source (`choco source list` followed by `choco source remove -n chocolatey`, or however you would do that with a configuration manager [like Puppet](https://forge.puppet.com/puppetlabs/chocolatey#sources-configuration)).
+With completely offline use of Chocolatey, you want to ensure you remove the default community package source (`choco source list` followed by `choco source remove --name chocolatey`, or however you would do that with a configuration manager [like Puppet](https://forge.puppet.com/puppetlabs/chocolatey#sources-configuration)).

 1. The first step with offline is to obtain a copy of the Chocolatey Nupkg (nupkg files are just fancy zip files).
 Go to https://community.chocolatey.org/packages/chocolatey and find a version you want.
 1. Click on Download to download that version's nupkg file.